RonMercier/advanced-keylogger/README.md

 screenshot_information = "screenshot.png"
 keys_information = "key_log.txt"

-We will also need 3 additional files for encryption, I simply used the e_file_name syntax for each file.
+You will also need 3 additional files for encryption, I simply used the e_file_name syntax for each file.

 system_information_e = 'e_system.txt'
 clipboard_information_e = 'e_clipboard.txt'